GeoRC: A Benchmark for Geolocation Reasoning Chains: Ethical Considerations

-Generative AI tools were used only to fix grammar, sentence structure and debug code related errors.
-Since our reasoning benchmark seeks to evaluate, and eventually improve the task of geolocation reasoning, it poses privacy risks to geolocate images using VLMs \shortcite{privacy_geolocation}.
+Since our reasoning benchmark seeks to evaluate and eventually improve the task of geolocation reasoning, it poses privacy risks~\cite{privacy_geolocation} if it improves the state of the art in image geolocation.
+On the other hand, better explanations as to \textit{why} a photo can be geolocated would also allow people to \textit{protect} their privacy by obscuring those details.

+Unlike datasets that rely on crowdsourced labor, this work did not involve external annotators.
+The geolocation reasoning chains were authored directly by three domain experts who are members of the research team and co-authors of this paper.
+Their intellectual contributions extend throughout the project, including defining the research problem, establishing the protocol for creating a reasoning chain, and developing the experimental codebase.
+As such, standard ethical reporting regarding annotator recruitment and piece-rate compensation does not apply.

+We license the GeoRC reasoning chains under the CC BY license and the GeoRC benchmarking code under the Apache license.
+We also share code to reconstitute and download the query images in a manner that complies with GeoGuessr and Google Street View’s terms of service.